microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

  	![Selecting workspace 24](media/select-workspace24.png)

-**Note:** Now let's monitor the 'Master Pipeline' run and see what happens when the execution gets completed.
+**Note:** Monitor the 'Master Pipeline' run and see what happens when the execution gets completed.

 **Finally, let's see the changes propogated into dataset reflected in Power BI:**